-A pregnancy occurs when a man’s sperm travels from the vagina of a woman, into her cervix, uterus and fallopian tubes, where the fertilization of the egg occurs.
+Pregnancy occurs when a man’s sperm travels from the vagina of a woman, into her cervix, uterus, and fallopian tubes, where the fertilization of the egg occurs.
 While this may successfully occur for some men and women, those who struggle with infertility could be dealing with sperm that cannot swim into the uterus or cervical mucus that is too thick for the sperm to enter the uterus.
 In either of these cases, intrauterine insemination (IUI) – a type of artificial insemination can be used to allow the sperm to travel through properly and fertilize the egg.

 Men and women who have issues conceiving are typically faced with one or more contributing factors that cause their infertility.
-Women who use donor sperm to get pregnant usually use IUI, allowing the frozen donor sperm specimens to be thawed and used during the IUI procedure.
+Women who use donor sperm to get pregnant usually use IUI, allowing the frozen donor sperm specimens to be thawed and used during the procedure.
 For those who cannot conceive because of endometriosis, IUI combined with medication usually yields successful results.
 Men with infertility factors – such as sperm concentration that is below average or weak motility of sperm or abnormalities in sperm size – can benefit from IUI, since preparing for the procedure means separating normal sperm from abnormal sperm.
-Women with semen allergies, cervical-related infertility and unexplained infertility are also good candidates for the IUI procedure.
+Women with semen allergies, cervical-related infertility and unexplained infertility are also good candidates for the procedure.

-Once the IUI procedure is complete, women are advised to wait at least two full weeks until taking a pregnancy test at home.
+Once intrauterine insemination is complete, women are advised to wait at least two full weeks until taking a pregnancy test at home.
 In addition to taking an at-home test, your doctor may also ask the woman to get a blood test at the office, which can better detect a pregnancy via hormones.
 Even if you do not become pregnant from IUI the first time around, most couples choose to undergo another round before seeking other fertility treatments.
 The same therapy is usually used for at least three to six months to increase the chance of getting pregnant.